PrestaShop/docs/src/content/1.7/development/architecture/understanding-src-folder.md

 └── Twig // Every filter and functions available in PrestaShop back office
 ```

-> So if you think your new file doesn't belongs to one of this folders, you should probably consider adding it to *Core* or *Adapter* folders.
+If you think your new file doesn't belong to one of those folders, you should probably consider adding it to *Core* or *Adapter* folders.